 Birth injury lawsuits are among the most heartrending yet important kinds of cases that our legal team pursues.
 A child who is injured during birth faces a number of developmental challenges.
 Parents will need to make many adjustments and accommodations for their child, and these would have been avoided if the medical professionals in charge acted responsibly.

 Our team of Oklahoma City, OK medical malpractice lawyers can help parents and their children in their time of legal need.
-In the case of brachial plexus injuries, our legal assistance will help address your baby's future struggles due to an injury during birth.
+In the case of brachial plexus injuries, our legal assistance will help address your baby's future struggles due to an injury during birth, such as cerebral palsy or brachial palsy.

 The brachial plexus is a network of nerves located in the neck that extend down into the upper arm.
 These nerves are intended to send signals from a person’s spine into their shoulder, arm, and hand.
 Brachial plexus palsy is a type ion injury that affects these nerves, resulting in difficulties using the arms and hands.
 The severity of the palsy varies depending on the damage done to the nerves.